 Echoing the main quad, ArtCenter also plans to develop a north quad focused on student health and wellness.
 The north quad will provide a diversity of dedicated spaces that encourage social interaction and a break from academic life with gathering spots, fitness zones, community gardens and dining terraces, so students can pause and enjoy the outdoors.

 Like the main quad, the north quad is directly connected to a plaza on Raymond Avenue, uniting the student experience with the surrounding community.
-In this case, the quad steps down in the form of a terraced sculpture garden where curved paving patterns direct pedestrians to building entrances and a
+In this case, the quad steps down in the form of a terraced sculpture garden where curved paving patterns direct pedestrians to building entrances and a café, and merge the street-level bike path to the rising cycleway.
+The path further meanders through an informal seating area and a series of cascading Corten steel terraces, which create a showcase for outdoor sculptures.

 “ArtCenter has never lost sight of the fact that South Campus is part of a larger community and that our presence can positively impact the neighborhood around us,” said Jered Gold, vice president of Marketing and Communications.